gmnprada/wanbioner/docs/README.md

 ### COMPRESSED PACKET STRUCTURE

-- Still on Development TBD
+- Still on Development TBD this speicific compression should be arranged on Wanbioner Core Common if we need a better compression algorithm later that not available publicly.

+### NOTES!

 Wanbioner base network is not contains any encryption at the moment so please do the encryption in the data layer if the the apps using this networks need a secure packet transfer.

 The Specification also subject to change according to benchmark and test on the test net passed also until separation of specific dependency completed as a running system

+Use it with your own risk!